SBU-BMI/quip_prad_cancer_detection/README.md

 # Prad cancer detection pipeline

-This software implements the pipeline for the Pancrease cancer detection project.
+This software implements the pipeline for the Prostate cancer detection project.

 # Dependencies